-Let D be a datatype map and V a vocabulary over D. Furthermore, let O and $O_1$ be OWL 2 ontologies, CE, $CE_1$ , and $CE_2$ class expressions, and a a named individual, such that all of them refer only to the vocabulary elements in V. Furthermore, variables are symbols that are not contained in V. Finally, a Boolean conjunctive query Q is a closed formula of the form where each $A_i$ is an atom of the form C(s), OP(s,t), or DP(s,u) with C a class, OP an object property, DP a data property, S and S individuals or some variable S, and S is a literal or some variable S.
+Let D be a datatype map and V a vocabulary over D. Furthermore, let O and $O_1$ be OWL 2 ontologies, CE, $CE_1$ , and $CE_2$ class expressions, and a a named individual, such that all of them refer only to the vocabulary elements in V. Furthermore, variables are symbols that are not contained in V. Finally, a Boolean conjunctive query Q is a closed formula of the form where each $A_i$ is an atom of the form C(s), OP(s,t), or DP(s,u) with C a class, OP an object property, DP a data property, S and S individuals or some variable S, and S is a literal or some variable S, and S is a literal or some variable S, and S is a literal or some variable S.